 More and more people are traveling with their pets every year.
 In my family, vacations are like a circus because of the chaos and noise.
 Three young daughters will do that.
 The addition of two large breed dogs is over the top, and we make the personal choice to board them.
 That, and most places have size restrictions to their pet policies.
-Despite that I love that a lot of hotel chains are dog-friendly now.
+Despite that I love that a lot of hotel chains, such as The Red Roof Inn, are dog-friendly now.
 But there is a big difference between dogs allowed and dog-friendly.

 According to Travel & Leisure magazine, pet owners are increasingly traveling with their pets,

 There are a lot of hotel and motel chains that allow pets, especially dogs, usually with an additional fee.
 Of course there are restrictions, and guidelines can change so it is always important to call and ask.
 According to “Pet-Friendly Policies: Will Hotels Welcome Your Pets?”

 Restrictions are important and help to keep hotels and resorts safe and undamaged.
 Sadly, my two 75-80lb. dogs exceed the limitations for most accommodations, and traveling with them is limited.
 The only exceptions to most guidelines are service dogs.*

 Increasingly though pets are traveling with their families and the service industry is seeing a need for increased services, and not just at luxury resorts.
 Many places not only allow dogs, but WELCOME them.
 Some even offer activities with your dog, like surf lessons, or special accommodations such as welcome signs, dog bowls, and a special menu for your pet.